All articles

 2. Drafted emails → wait in the queue for your approval (or auto-send with a 10-minute undo window).

-3. AI-proposed completions → a pinned card says "AI thinks this is done" with the quote + confidence — you Confirm or Reject.
+3. AI-proposed completions → an Approvals card says "AI thinks this is done" with the quote + confidence — you Confirm or Reject.

 4. Addendum apply → preview of every downstream change shown before you commit.